This scene is ready to Build & Test or Publish, and it demonstrates many common interactive items.

 When anyone clicks on the object containing all the cubes, a Custom Network Event called "Randomize" is sent to the owner of the CubeArraySync object.
 The owner then uses a For loop to randomly set each value to on or off, by generating a number between 0 and 1 and checking if that value is greater than 0.5.
 Once it updates the array variable, it calls RequestSerialization and then calls the custom event UpdateCubes.

 The UpdateCubes event uses another For loop to step through each yes/no variable in the array and set its corresponding Cube to on or off.
 This event is triggered by the owner after updating the array, or by OnDeserialization after VRChat has updated the array variable for all the other users.
+We use OnDeserialization here instead of OnVariableChange because Array Variables don't currently fire Variable Change events, so we wait until we have new data in OnDeserialization and update our scene then.

 The Network Components is a component that helps you manage a collection of objects.
 It will automatically sync its objects' Active state.
 This example program will drop boxes from the sky one at a time into a stacked grid, and when you click on a box, it is removed and respawned from the sky.